joonsauce/EngHack2021/README.md

 - [License](#license)
 - [The Team](#the-team)
 # About the Project
+A way for advertisers to advertise on one of the hottest social media platforms of 2021 and for server owners to earn some money on the side for hosting ads on their server.
 # Usage
 Add the bot using the link in our website.